ajsmith607/memills/content/family-of-edward-hallock-mills/test.md

-Caroline Deeds Book 1, p516, Willis Shurter and Jane his wife to Jacob Vandemark for $5000.
-The deed is dated 16 Dec 1867, but is recorded 22 Dec 1868.
-This section of the paper says that it is "real estate transfers for the week endning Thursday, Dec.
-24" and this the day of the week that Christmas Eve fell in 1868.

 "Beginning at the point where what is know as the "School House Road" in Motts Corners intersects the "Creek Road" and running thus[?] westerly along the brow of the hiill, above the mill factory, around to a point in the center of the aforementioned...